Invest in Learning and Less on Gear

-I remember buying our first professional cameras and thinking WOW this if for real… we are really doing this.
-Both of us were super excited and even though we did not have the most expensive camera on the pro line (we actually had the least expensive) to us these cameras were a huge deal.
+I remember buying our first professional cameras and thinking WOW this if for real.… We are really doing this.
+Both of us were super excited.
+Even though we did not have the most expensive cameras on the pro line (we actually had the least expensive) to us these cameras were a huge deal.
 We were so proud to be starting our own business, purchasing professional gear and following our dreams.

 But then one day another photographer tried to steal my joy, our dream and my excitement.
-The two of us were out shooting and another photographer decided to walk up to me and say, “So what camera and lens are you shooting with?”.
+The two of us were out shooting and another photographer decided to walk up to me and ask, “So what camera and lens are you shooting with?”.
 With a big smile on my face I told the other photog.
-He then proceeded to look at me with a smirk on his face and said, “Oh you must just be starting off to be shooting with that kind of gear, you will get better some day.”.
-My heart sank deep into my stomach and tears began to whelp in my eyes.
-Choking the tears back I finished the shoot with a smile on my face and a dark lonely pit in my gut.
+Then with a smirk he looked at me and said, “Oh you must just be starting off to be shooting with that kind of gear, you will get better someday.”
+My heart sank deep into my stomach and tears began to well up in my eyes.
+Choking the tears back, I finished the shoot with a smile on my face and a dark lonely pit in my gut.
 I felt not good enough, like a fraud who did not belong behind the camera.

-Later that night I told Brandon what the other photog had said to me while we were out shooting and that perhaps our gear was not good enough.
+Later that night I told Brandon what the other photog had said to me while we were out shooting.
+And perhaps our gear was not good enough.
 However, as the amazing man Brandon is, he reassured me that no one can steal or break my joy.
 He also said, “if we can take great photos with the gear we have just think how amazing our photos will be once we can afford higher end gear.”
-As I looked in to Brandon’s eyes and wiped away a little tear off my cheek I decided to capture the most epic photos possible with what we had.
-There was no way we could afford better gear at the time (to be honest boo, we could barely afford tacos for dinner) which led to the next best thing…we invested all our time into learning our craft well.
+As I looked into Brandon’s eyes and wiped away a little tear off my cheek, I decided to capture the most epic photos possible with what we had.
+There was no way we could afford better gear at the time (to be honest boo, we could barely afford tacos for dinner).
+This led to the next best thing…we took time to invest in learning our craft well.
 The best part is learning was free.

-You may be tempted to roll your eyes, but trust me the more you know the better you will be behind your lens.
+You may be tempted to roll your eyes.
+Trust me the more you know the better you will be behind your lens.

-Obviously gear is a very tangible part of photography and new equipment has the ability to help you creatively tell a story more easily.
+Obviously gear is a very tangible part of photography.
+New equipment can have the ability to help you creatively tell a story more easily.
 Higher end gear also improves the technical quality of the images.
 With a click of a button we can easily find ourselves looking at $6,000 camera bodies and lenses ranging from $500 – $3000 and forget that there are other, more effective ways to take our craft to the next level.
 Technique, practice and learning does not require new gear.
 It only requires time, patience and giving yourself the grace + freedom to creatively flourish with what you have.

 Creatively mastering composition and light before spending our hard earned dinero on new gear propelled our photography dreams further then we could have ever imagined.
 For the first 2 years of our business we stuck with our “entry level” professional gear.
 Once we began to make a profit we invested in better gear.
 Our gear grew with our business.